 Lisbon Food tour

 Take this private food tour in Lisbon with great vegetarian alternatives.

 One of the biggest advantages of being in Europe is that all hotels (95% of them) offer an all-inclusive cold buffet breakfast with your room charges.
 Some offer hot meals too.
 Even though breakfast is not included in most hostel’s room charges, you can easily buy them at the reception for 4-10 Euros.
 I made sure that I had a heavy breakfast every day before I left the hotel.

-Another good thing about all these places is that the menu is often hand written in a board outside the café and you need not enter the place if they do not offer any vegetarian options or are too expensive.
-Most places also offer free wifi and you can login to their network while you wait for the food.
+Another good thing about all these places is that the menu is often handwritten on a board outside the café and you need not enter the place if they do not offer any vegetarian options or are too expensive.
+Most places also offer free wifi and you can log in to their network while you wait for the food.

 It is always best to talk with the locals to find out the best things to eat and the best places to find them.
 I love hotel receptionists since some of them gave me some really good recommendations.

 So let me start by recounting some of the best and worst food experiences during my trip to Europe.
 I will be splitting this into multiple parts since I definitely cannot finish all the cities in one part.
 I will start with Portugal vegetarian food/ vegan food in Portugal.